 Months of entry

 Secondary education courses are available in most subject areas.
 Please see our website for an up-to-date list.
 This programme provides training for those wishing to teach the 11 to 18 age range.
 Training for the QTS award is for 11 to 16 in accordance with organisation of education locally.
-Depending on your background, you will be recruited to a main curriculum subject group.
 You will learn how to plan, teach and assess and how to organise and manage a classroom.
 Extensive supervised school experience will be provided during your study.

 Credit-bearing modules: Subject Knowledge; Principles of Pedagogy; Professional Values Non-credit-bearing modules (required to fulfil the requirements for Qualified Teacher Status (QTS) and to meet the Teachers’ Standards): Introduction to Teaching; Understanding Teaching; Being the Teacher